-I’m actually quite surprised by this fact.
+This fact surprised me quite a bit.
 Let’s say a seller lists her auction for only a dollar or two more than you would be willing to pay.
 If the seller doesn’t re-list the items after the auction ends she may pull them from eBay all together.
 She may decide it’s better to donate the items or to try to sell them at a yard sale or consignment shop.
 In this case eBay loses out on the fees it would have collected from a successful sale.

-I didn’t know this was a rule, (yes I know I’m supposed to know the eBay agreement by heart before buying or selling there), but I can tell you that I have successfully negotiated prices on eBay.
+I didn’t know about this rule the first time I haggled on eBay.
+I successfully negotiated prices on an eBay auction and then discovered the rule.
 In fact, I’ve successfully haggled a number of times and each and every time the sellers seemed happy to have my business.